-Reminder: When they don’t fix the error, you have the proof you need to forced them to fix it and pay you damages IF you send your dispute certified mail.
+Reminder: When they don’t fix the error and you have the proof, you need to force them to fix it and pay you damages IF you send your dispute certified mail.

-If you dispute it online, you make it difficult to enforce the law and it slows you down.
-Eventually, if you are correct, it will require filing a claim to make them correct the problem, especially if it was not fixed the first time.
+If you dispute your credit reports online, you make it difficult to enforce the law, and it slows you down.
+Eventually, if you are correct, it will require filing a claim to make the credit bureaus correct the problem, especially if it was not fixed the first time.

 For more information on credit dispute letters that work, credit bureau disputes, credit dispute letters, and credit bureau news, see our blog.